Housing & Construction Awards

 2025 Housing & Construction Awards

-Nominations for the 2025 Housing & Construction Awards are now open.
-Nominations are eligible for entry to the 2025 Awards if they reached practical completion and been inspected by the certifier no earlier than 1 January 2024, and no later than 1 March 2025.
+Nominations for the 2025 Housing & Construction Awards have closed.
+Nominations were eligible for entry to the 2025 Awards if they reached practical completion and been inspected by the certifier no earlier than 1 January 2024, and no later than 1 March 2025.

 Winners are announced at each Regional Awards, which take place from July to August, eligible winners from Regional Awards make up the nominees for the Queensland Awards, held annually in October.